 3. If you are financing the tuition, a FACTS Agreement number issued by the FACTS TUITION MANAGEMENT system.
 To open an account FACTS, click here

 - Facts Tuition Management is a mechanism for the payment of tuition allowing you to pay in full or in monthly installments.
-Please note that you need an American bank account to enroll in FACTS.
-If you do not yet have a US bank account, we will bill you for the first tuition payment until you are able to open a FACTS account.
-I do not have a US bank account yet, how can I complete the enrollment process?
+If you do not currently have a US bank account FACTS will prompt you to pay through Flywire(service provider for international payments).

 4. If your company is covering tuition costs, you will indicate the contact and billing information on the payment section of the enrollment form.